 Choosing a child counselor takes some hard work and effort, but it also requires you to be willing to work with your child and perhaps make some sacrifices for the things that you want.
 It is important to find someone with whom your child connects and with whom he/she feels comfortable.
 Of course, you want someone that you feel safe trusting with your child and someone qualified to treat your child as well, but you don't need to handpick the counselor entirely.
 There needs to be some level of importance placed on the child as well.

-If your child has experienced any kind of trauma, it is important for you to seek out professional help for them.
+If your child has experienced any kind of trauma, you need to seek out professional help for them.
 Abuse, assault, divorce, and bullying are all very real reasons that a child may need a mental health professional.
-A child that has been diagnosed with disorders such as depression, anxiety, ADHD or OCD may also need to speak with a mental health professional.
+Children that have been diagnosed with disorders such as depression, anxiety, ADHD, or OCD may also need to speak with a mental health professional.
 Any of these topics require the child to get a better idea of what they are going through and how they are going to get through it.

 The first step in choosing a counselor is looking at their qualifications.
 You want a therapist or counselor that has the educational qualifications to help your child.
 This means degrees and may also mean additional training specifically in child therapy.
 Make sure you check any qualifications that are presented to you and make sure you look for someone who has experience in the specific area your child needs help in.
 Whether that means a divorce counselor or an abuse counselor, you want to make sure they have worked with children who have gone through what your child is going through.